Students seeking a new career

 - A program custom-designed around your interests, skills and abilities.

-- A full-time, hands-on training experience at an employment site, lasting from three months to a year.
+- A full-time, hands-on training experience at an employment site, lasting from 1 term (3 months) to 8 terms (2 years).
 (Part-time programs can also be arranged.)

 - Marketable skills you can use to get a job that pays a good wage.